Convert ODT to INI

 Q: How is document content converted to INI?

 A: The converter extracts text from your ODT document and structures it into INI format.
 Headings become section names [SectionName], and content lines with colons or equals signs become key=value pairs.
-Plain text becomes comments.
+Plain text becomes comments preceded by a semicolon.

 Q: Can I use special characters in INI files?